hikaruyamagishi/hikaruyamagishi.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D.
-Candidate in Political Science at Yale University studying comparative politics and comparative political economy.
-I have a special interest in Japan, where I examine various instances of economic and political market inefficiency and failure.
-My dissertation explores the causes and consequences of one such example in the context of political party competition: problems of opposition coordination.
-My research is multi-method.
+Candidate in Political Science at Yale University and an East Asian Studies Prize Fellow at The Whitney and Betty MacMillan Center for International and Area Studies at Yale.
+My research in comparative political economy and comparative politics focuses on how political institutions and post-industrial forces shape domestic political competition in advanced industrialized countries, with a special interest in the case of Japan.
+My research methods mix qualitative and quantitative strategies.
+In my dissertation, I combine methods such as direct observation, interviews, and survey experiments to examine patterns of democratic representation in contemporary Japan.

 My work is supported by the [Japan Foundation Center for Global Partnership](https://www.cgp.org/), the [Council on East Asian Studies at Yale University](https://ceas.yale.edu/), and the [Whitney and Betty MacMillan Center for International and Area Studies at Yale](https://macmillan.yale.edu/).